Report of the Study Group on Utilization of Big Data in the Medical and Health Fields vol.2

 (Published April 2017)

-The Study Group, with the Policy Research Institute as the main research body, has invited the participation of cooperating researchers from the Pharmaceutical Cooperative Association's Research and Development Committee, Drug Evaluation Committee, and Industrial Policy Committee, and has also invited observers from outside, mainly from IT-related companies, to conduct research and study based on the latest status of big data in the medical health field.
+The Study Group, with the Policy Research Institute as the main research body, has invited the participation of cooperating researchers from the JPMA's R&D Committee, R & D Committee, and Pharmaceutical Industrial Policy Committee, and has also invited observers from outside, mainly from IT-related companies, to conduct research and study based on the latest status of big data in the medical and health fields.

 In addition, for the purpose of efficiently advancing the research and understanding, expert study sessions and information exchange meetings for members were held regularly, inviting lecturers from outside.